rm511130/bosh-google-cpi-release/docs/concourse/README.md

   export project_id=`curl -s -H "Metadata-Flavor: Google" http://metadata.google.internal/computeMetadata/v1/project/project-id`
   ```

-1. Explicitly set your secondary zone:
+3. Explicitly set your secondary zone:

   ```
   export zone2=us-east1-c
   ```

-1. Create a **password-less** SSH key:
+4. Create a **password-less** SSH key:

   ```
   ssh-keygen -t rsa -f ~/.ssh/bosh -C bosh
   ```

-1. Run this `export` command to set the full path of the SSH private key you created earlier:
+5. Run this `export` command to set the full path of the SSH private key you created earlier:

   ```
   export ssh_key_path=$HOME/.ssh/bosh
   ```

-1. Navigate to your [project's web console](https://console.cloud.google.com/compute/metadata/sshKeys) and add the new SSH public key by pasting the contents of ~/.ssh/bosh.pub:
+5. Navigate to your [project's web console](https://console.cloud.google.com/compute/metadata/sshKeys) and add the new SSH public key by pasting the contents of ~/.ssh/bosh.pub:

   ![](../img/add-ssh.png)

   > **Important:** The username field should auto-populate the value `bosh` after you paste the public key.
 If it does not, be sure there are no newlines or carriage returns being pasted; the value you paste should be a single line.

-1. Confirm that `bosh-init` is installed by querying its version:
+6. Confirm that `bosh-init` is installed by querying its version:

   ```
   bosh-init -v
   ```

-1. Create and `cd` to a directory:
+7. Create and `cd` to a directory:

   ```
   mkdir google-bosh-director
   cd google-bosh-director
   ```

-1. Use `vim` or `nano` to create a BOSH Director deployment manifest named `manifest.yml.erb`:
+8. Use `vim` or `vi` or `nano` to create a BOSH Director deployment manifest named `manifest.yml.erb`:

   ```
   ---